panda3d/panda3d-docs/programming/configuration/accessing-config-vars-in-a-program.rst

    fullscreen #f

-By default, Panda3D
-programs will run in a window; not fullscreen.
+By default, Panda3D programs will run in a window, not fullscreen.
 However, if you do this, then by the time you instantiate ShowBase, you will have changed the fullscreen-flag to true, and your program will run in fullscreen.

 .. only:: python